Student Spotlight: Linda Kirby

 "I was put on limited duty in 2008 for treatment of depression, which was caused by the unexpected death of my mother," she said.
 "I used to talk to her every day because I was living on my own and had lots of questions, and I had nobody else to talk to about other issues.
 We were never very close before I left home but we really built up a good relationship once I had left.
 She was always there for me which I was realizing for the first time.

 "When I was on limited duty, I went to Volunteermatch.com and found out there was a place a block away from where I lived, Hospice Community Care.
 The volunteer coordinator was a retired Navy chaplain so we got along well.
 Once the training was complete, I would visit people at various retirement facilities or at their own homes.
 All of my patients were female and with dementia, and most of them had husbands and children who served in the military.
 I loved talking to these ladies, even if they didn't have much to say.
 I realized that the passion behind my volunteering was driven by the need for a mother in my life.
 I can't wait until I have the opportunity to volunteer with dementia patients again."

-While at College of DuPage, Kirby is working in the Veterans Services office through the Veterans Work-Study Program.
+While at College of DuPage, Kirby also worked in the Veterans Services office through the Veterans Work-Study Program.

-"I help veterans use their benefits, which requires customer service skills and an in-depth knowledge of veterans benefits," she said.
-"Working with the COD staff has helped me become more professional and personable.
-It has also helped me to understand what it is like to work in a professional environment."
+"I helped veterans use their benefits, which requires customer service skills and an in-depth knowledge of veterans benefits," she said.
+"Working with the COD staff helped me become more professional and personable.
+It also helped me to understand what it is like to work in a professional environment."

 2012 College of DuPage